 This is a little trickier now that I am on a grain-free diet, but grilled chicken or white fish still meet the "white dinner" requirements and my family enjoys them as.

 But even in busy families with small children, when it's hard to do anything extra, the main thing is to get to mass today!
-This year is particularly tricky for us this year.
-Mr. Pete and I were scheduled as musicians for the vigil last night, but our children had to sing with the choir at another event across town, so they were not with us.
+This year the girls, including Miss C. will be attending a daytime mass on the feast day.

-Today Noah has a class at noon, so he had to go to the early mass this morning and then the girls and I will go to the noon mass.
 But it's really important to go - today is one of the few Holy Days of Obligation left in the US.
-Attending mass with family is what the younger children will remember, and that's why I am going one more time and taking my daughters and granddaughter.
-Hopefully the little one will have memories of attending mass with her grandmother and her aunts one day.
+Attending mass with family is what the younger children will remember.
+Hopefully, the little one will have memories of attending mass with her grandmother and her aunts one day.

 God calls throughout the scriptures for his people to become and remain holy!!
 It makes sense to me that He would choose His own mother to be his perfect creation as an example to us of what that looks like.